 For instance, if you go to the gym, you know that you have to go every day if you want results in the future (admittedly quite a short-term future).
 It’s easy to see from the examples of our friends who go to the gym and those who don’t.

-To create a successful business, you must put a lot of work in for several years to build a brand, to build trust, to develop and nurture a base of consumers.
+To create a successful business, you must put a lot of work in for several years to build a brand, to build trust, to develop and nurture a base of trusting consumers.

 Short Term Thinking

-In fact, when you talk to people and they tell you their stories they will often tell you that failure has been a great lesson or hardship has created the human they’ve become or pain has become a stepping stone for greatness.
+When you talk to people and they tell you their stories they will often tell you that failure has been a great lesson or hardship has created the human they’ve become or pain has become a stepping stone for greatness.

 I like to see it as a strength of the human spirit.